DETAILED ACTION

 Deng teaches an electrochemical apparatus (lithium ion battery, see Page3:L8-9) comprising an anti-explosion valve (safety valve 3, see Page4:13-15), and the anti-explosion valve (3) is disposed on the sealing plug (8, see Page4:13-15).

-It would have been obvious to one of ordinary skill in the art, prior to the effective filing date of the claimed invention, to modify the sealing plug of Han, in view of Vedoy, by adding an anti-explosion valve, as taught by Deng, to improve safety and prolong the service life of the battery (see Page4:L5-6).
+It would have been obvious to one of ordinary skill in the art, prior to the effective filing date of the claimed invention, to modify the sealing plug of Han, in view of Yang and Vedoy, by adding an anti-explosion valve, as taught by Deng, to improve safety and prolong the service life of the battery (see Page4:L5-6).

 Claims 3 and 13 are rejected under 35 U.S.C.
-103 as being unpatentable over Han et al. (CN 107768586, Machine Translation attached), in view of Vedoy (U.S. Pub.
-US 2017/0317331) and Deng et al. (CN 111682129, Machine Translation Attached), further in view of Streuer et al. (U.S. Pub.
+103 as being unpatentable over Han et al. (CN 107768586, Machine Translation of Record), in view of Yang et al. (U.S. Pub.
+US 2020/0381765), Vedoy (U.S. Pub.
+US 2017/0317331), Deng et al. (CN 111682129, Machine Translation of Record) and further in view of Streuer et al. (U.S. Pub.
 US 2012/0085762).

 but does not teach the anti-explosion device is a gap formed on a surface of the sealing plug, and a depth of the gap is smaller than a thickness of the sealing plug.